dylan-lang/opendylan/documentation/website/source/articles/macro-system/pattern-variables.rst

         variable and cannot be followed by a comma or semicolon.

 `?{name}:macro`
         This matches any macro call.
-This includes calls to definition macros, which normally only appear at the top level source code.
 The substitution will be the expanded macro, without the begin…end block that normally surrounds macro expansions.

-        While you can use the `?:expression` and `?:body` pattern variable constraints to match function and statement macro calls, but they cannot match definition macro calls, and their substitutions will include the begin…end wrapper.
+        While you can use the `?:expression` and `?:body` pattern variable constraints to match function and statement macro calls, they cannot match definition macro calls, and their substitutions will include the begin…end wrapper.

+.. _wildcard-variables:

 Wildcard pattern variables
 ==========================